My Boyfriend’s Son is Affecting our Relationship

 It’s important that you emphasize to your boyfriend that you do not want to get in the way of their father and son relationship but the constant phone calls are annoying and make you feel like an outsider.
 It is up to him to put limits on the amount of time they are in contact, particularly in the evening and night.
 In addition, you should point out that his son needs to develop adult friendships, including with a girl of his own instead of relying on his father for socializing.

-If you can present these thing to him but without resentment you should be able to enlist his cooperation especially if he can be made to see that too much time with his son is not good for the son.
+If you can present these things to him without resentment you should be able to enlist his cooperation especially if he can be made to see that too much time with his son is not good for the son.

 For yourself, it’s important to accept the fact that they will always be close.
 It’s just that you are uncomfortable with too much time.
 I would not be concerned with their morning contact.
 You have a delicate balancing act you need to do.
 In that, you are not alone.